ajay-dewari/Search-Image-Gallery/README.md

 **No Internet Screen :**
-The application uses a dynamic BroadcastReceiver to listen the newwork connection changes and redirect the user to the no_internet screen as soon as internet is disconnected, If the connection is retain back the app will automaticaly redirect the user form no_internet screen to the screen where he/she left before the internet connection was broken.
+The application uses a dynamic BroadcastReceiver to listen the network connection changes and redirect the user to the no_internet screen as soon as internet is disconnected, If the connection is retain back the app will automaticaly redirect the user form no_internet screen to the screen where he/she left before the internet connection was broken.

 Screen: